satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Incident Management Scenarios

-### 106. Walk through responding to a P0 incident.
+### Walk through responding to a P0 incident

 **Answer:**
 - Acknowledge alert, assemble team, assess, mitigate, communicate, post-mortem.

 **Detailed Explanation:** Use timeline, assign roles.

-### 107. How do you design and execute chaos experiments using AWS Fault Injection Simulator (FIS)?
+### How do you design and execute chaos experiments using AWS Fault Injection Simulator (FIS)

 **Answer:**
 - Define experiments to simulate failures like network latency or instance termination.